IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 Level 1 certification of plutus smart contracts relies on the machinery we have discussed in this tutorial.
-First things first we are going to have a look at the :hsobj:`Plutus.Contract.Test.Certification` module.
+First things first we are going to have a look at the :hsmod:`Plutus.Contract.Test.Certification` module.

 This module defines a type ``Certification`` paramtereized over a type ``m`` that should be a ``ContractModel``.
 This is a record type that has